 AI is no longer just a commercial technology.
-It is becoming strategic infrastructure, shaped by governments, not just markets.
+It's becoming strategic infrastructure: shaped by governments, not just markets.

 This shift is already visible in how deals are blocked, how companies are designated, and now how transactions are structured.